datacarpentry/semester-biology/exercises/Making-choices-gc-content-3-Python.md

 language: Python
 ---

-As part of the [String Methods 2 problem](exercises/string-methods-2) you wrote a function to calculate the GC-content of a DNA sequence.
-Improve this function by making two additions/changes to it:
+As part of the [GC Content 2]({{ site.baseurl }}/exercises/Functions-gc-content-2-Python) problem you wrote a function to calculate the
+GC-content of a DNA sequence.
+Improve this function by making two additions/ changes to it:

 1. Allow the function to handle both lower case and upper case sequences